Ced30/GGL-Documentation/README.md

 It's made with ease of use in mind, mainly to quickly build **GUI** for your **games** and **tools**.
 The **GUI** elements are composed of gameObjects (parents) and structs (children).

+You CAN use it in any of your projects, commercial or not, you CANNOT redistribute it, not by itself nor as part of a project you want to distribute.

 ## Description

 **GGL** supports Game Maker Studio2 versions 2.3 and above.